 Step 1: Add all the numbers up: 54 + 57 + 58 + 66 + 69 + 71 = 375.

 Step 2: Divide by the number of items in the set.
 For this set there are 6 numbers, so:

 Solution: The average driving speed is 62.5 mph.

 For another example with steps, see the next article:

 Population vs. Sample Mean

-Check out our YouTube channel for hundreds of basic/elementary stats videos.
+Check out our YouTube channel for hundreds of statistics and calculus videos.

 Khuri, A. Advanced Calculus with Applications in Statistics.
 Second Edition.
 Wiley.